 But that's not all we have to offer!
 Kayak up the river, fish on the pond, shoot some hoops, swing alongside your child, or slip down a slide.
 A small playground and swingset are available for young kids, a basketball hoop is in the parking lot, two picnic shelters are open to use or rent, and access to Globe Mill pond is easy with both a dock and boat ramp.

-Features: 61 acres, tennis courts, inline skating rink, skate park, basketball hoop, picnic tables, grills, benches, picnic shelters, playground area, Globe Mill Pond and River Raisin, outdoor restroom (on the east side of the Community Center), fishing, boat rental, and paved parking lots.
+Features: 61 acres, tennis courts, inline skating rink, skate park, basketball hoop, picnic tables, grills, benches, picnic shelters, playground area, Globe Mill Pond and River Raisin, outdoor restroom (on the east side of the Hayden Mill Building), fishing, boat rental, and paved parking lots.

 Located off Burt St. at the beginning of the Indian Crossing Trails.

 Standish Dam is a fishing site located on Burt Street and also provides access to the scenic Indian Crossing Trails.
 Try out our new boat access point on the north side of the dam for those who want to take a full circle trip on the River Raisin.